-Each of these interfaces is associated with a different type of transaction involving different types of participants, yet all are related in so far as the customers are the ultimate source of revenue which can be captured by the suppliers at various stages in the value chain.
-While the aggregate willingness-to-pay or final demand of the customers sets an upper bound on the total revenues which can be transferred from customers to suppliers, the aggregate costs of suppliers set a lower bound on the
+Each of these transactions involves different types of participants, yet all are related in so far as the customers are the ultimate source of revenue which can be captured by the suppliers at successive stages in the value chain.
+While the aggregate willingness-to-pay or final demand of the customers sets an upper bound on the total revenues which can be transferred from customers to suppliers, the aggregate costs of suppliers set a lower bound on the amount of revenue which must be extracted in order to make the service viable.
+The difference between these two sets the amount of surplus which can be generated in these markets.
+Each of the these transactions could take place either in an open market between independent firms or as an internal transfer within an integrated firm.